siddhld/Exception-Handling/README.md

 Create a method with the @ExceptionHandler annotation: This method will be invoked whenever the specific exception is thrown in your application.

-Handle the exception and return a custom error message: Inside the @ExceptionHandler method, you can define logic to handle the exception and return a user-friendly error response.
+Handle the exception and return a custom error message: Inside the @ExceptionHandler method, we can define logic to handle the exception and return a user-friendly error response.

 ## Checked vs. Unchecked Exceptions:

+Checked Exceptions:
-Checked Exceptions: These are exceptions that the compiler forces you to handle.
+These are exceptions that the compiler forces you to handle.
 They are declared with the throws keyword in a method signature.
 Common examples include IOException or SQLException.

+Unchecked Exceptions:
-Unchecked Exceptions: These are exceptions that the compiler doesn't require you to handle explicitly.
-They didn't require to add the throws keyword in a method signature.
+These are exceptions that the compiler doesn't require you to handle explicitly.
+They weren't required to add the throws keyword in a method signature.
 They typically represent programming errors or unexpected conditions.
 Examples include NullPointerException or IndexOutOfBoundsException.